Education Workshop and Courses

 The next National Pre-hospital Emergency Care Workshop will be held on 16 June 2025.

-This workshop is designed for practicing pre-hospital care practitioners and will focus on updates to the assessment model aligned with the latest edition of Emergency Care in the Streets (9th ed.).
+This workshop is designed for practising pre-hospital care practitioners.
+It will focus on updates to the assessment model aligned with the latest edition of Emergency Care in the Streets (9th ed.).

 Participants will have the opportunity to refresh and enhance their assessment knowledge and clinical skills through a series of lectures and hands-on skill stations.